Tooth Root Abscess in Dogs

 Some dogs will have bad breath while others will paw at the affected side of their face or rub their face along the ground.
 Pet owner may assume the dog simply has an itch, but it could be the sign of an abscessed tooth.

 If the abscessed tooth is the upper fourth premolar or first molar tooth, the outward signs are often mistaken for some other problems, such as an eye infection or a puncture wound.
 This happens because these tooth roots lie just below the eye, and when they become abscessed the infection quickly spreads to the surrounding tissues.
 The tissue below the eye will usually become swollen and inflamed just before the abscess bursts.
-(Insert picture 8 with caption: Swelling and discharge under eye from a fractured upper fourth premolar) If you look inside the dog's mouth, there will often be swelling and redness on the gums around the affected tooth.
+If you look inside the dog's mouth, there will often be swelling and redness on the gums around the affected tooth.

 How is a tooth root abscess diagnosed?